inet-framework/inet/showcases/visualizer/canvas/datalinkactivity/doc/index.rst

 In complex networks with many nodes and several protocols in use, it is often useful to be able to filter network traffic and visualize only the part of the traffic we are interested in.
-The following example shows how to set packet filtering in :ned:`DataLinkVisualizer`.
+The following example shows how to set packet filtering in :ned:`DataLinkCanvasVisualizer`.
 This simulation can be run by choosing the ``Filtering`` configuration from the ini file.